isLundy/openExploreDir/README.md

 `Feature`:

-open the directory of the current project and the file directory of the read node # shortcut: Shift + B
+open the directory of the current project or the file directory of the read node # shortcut: Shift + B

 open .nuke directory # shortcut: Shift + 0